 “Do not be unwise but wise, making the best use of your time…”

 It had been a long day.
 I curled up on the couch and scrolled through my Facebook feed.
 I clicked on a dozen or more links and read the stories.
-A few took me over to YouTube, where I proceeded to scroll through other videos of similar interest.
 An hour went by.
 Then two.
-I was deeply engrossed in a video of Amerca’s Got Talent when I felt a gentle tap on my shoulder.
+Three.
+I was deeply engrossed in a video when I felt a gentle tap on my shoulder.

 “Are you wasting time?”
 God asked me.

 “I’m unwinding after a hard day,” I explained.